duckietown/duckietown.mit.edu/01_index.md

 <h1 style="margin-top:-1em">MIT 2.166/ 6.S??? - Autonomous Vehicles</h1>

-<p style='color: red; font-weight:bold'>For Spring 2016, MIT has a new class about the science of autonomy at the graduate level.
+<p>For Spring 2016, MIT has a new class about the science of autonomy at the graduate level.
 This is a hands-on, project-focused course focusing on self-driving vehicles and high-level autonomy.
 </p>